r23/MyOOS/blog/wordpress/wp-content/plugins/wp-piwik/readme.txt

 * Fixed js/css links if symbolic links are used
 * Changed experimental WPMU support to experimental WP multisite support
 * Try curl() before fopen() to avoid an [OpenSSL bug](http://wordpress.org/support/topic/plugin-wp-piwik-problems-reaching-an-ssl-installation-of-piwiki)
-* Added Norwegian language file by Gormer.
+* Added Norwegian language file by Gormer
-* Don't worry - new features will follow soon. ;)
+* Don't worry - new features will follow soon ;)

 = 0.8.0 =
 * Using jqPlot instead of Google Chart API